kakrusch/docana-project-luka/README.md

 ### Word Senses
-The idea was to find out the different word senses for the different spellings of okay and then see whether the subreddits yield different results.
+The idea was to find out the different word senses for the different spellings of OK and then see whether the subreddits yield different results.
 In a first step, we used the nltk library and the built-in wordnet function to see all possible definitions for the different versions of “ok”.
 This gave us the following results:

 WordNet definitions for "ok":